aoloe/htdocs-blog-impagina/text/2013-01-11-revisioning-rich-documents.md

 - the changes are easier to merge

 Eventually, it should be even useful to separate the information about the content and the container.

+This blog is also a bit of a playground for publishing content by abusing a site meant for sharing code...